Jules Verbrugge: International career

 On 1 November 1906, the 20-year-old Verbrugge made his debut for France in a 15–0 loss to England Amateurs.
 Due to a mistake in his civil status that persisted through time, he was wrongly considered the youngest French international in the 2010s, at the age of 16 years and 306 days; this figure was the result of a confusion with a certain Julien Émile Verbrugghe, born in Roubaix on 26 December 1889.
 This information was then spread by several media outlets, especially in September 2020 during Eduardo Camavinga's first selection at the age of 17.

+Red Star football team, 1910.
+Verbrugge is seated on the far right.

 With Red Star joining the French Interfederal Committee (CFI) in 1910, Verbrugge found the opportunity to wear the national jersey again, in 1911, three times, but failed to shine in any of them.
 He was even severely criticized in one of them: "more and more stubbornly insisted on shooting directly instead of passing to his better-placed partners".
 In total, he made four international caps for France.